ChengHsiangLu/Myofibroblast/README.md

 To further our understanding of these complex signaling pathways, my future activities in this project will include:

-* The identification of patient-specific responses
+* The identification of patient-specific responses.
-* The identification of phenotype-specific responses, to better understand if our iPSC models can shed light into the predisposition of some patients to develop fibrotic complications
+* The identification of phenotype-specific responses, to better understand if our iPSC models can shed light into the predisposition of some patients to develop fibrotic complications.
-* The integration of this experiment with a matched dataset (same iPSC lines, same treatment) obtained from iPSC lines differentiated into epithelial organoids (currently being analyzed).
-My goal is to integrating data from both the myofibroblast experiment and the epithelial experiment.
+* The integration of this experiment with a matched dataset (same iPSC lines, same treatments) obtained from iPSC lines differentiated into epithelial organoids (currently being analyzed).
+My goal is to integrate data from both the myofibroblast experiment and the epithelial experiment.
 By combining these datasets, I aim to identify patient-specific and phenotype-specific epithelial-mesenchymal interactions under inflammatory (TNFa) and pro-fibrotic (TGFb) conditions.
 These epithelial-mesenchymal interactions are known to be involved in the recurrence of fibrotic complication in some IBD patients.
 One possible way to do this is to merge both datasets to analyze differential changes in the levels of ligand-receptor interactions between both cell types.
 If successful, leveraging this combined dataset to model responses from iPSCs lines could provide a powerful tool for studying personalized interventions for these diseases.

 <br>